soundasleep/jevon.org/_posts/2019-01-06-nf4v-access-point.markdown

 6. Connect the NF4V router, using a normal ethernet cable, from LAN port 1 (called `eth0` by NF4V) into your main router.
 7. You should now be able to:
    - Ping the NF4V router
-   - Ping the main router from the NF4V router, and access its admin page
+   - Ping the primary router from the NF4V router, and access its admin page
-   - Ping the NF4V router from the main router, and access its admin page
+   - Ping the NF4V router from the primary router, and access its admin page
    - Ping other devices on your network
    - NOT be able to ping the outside world
 8. You're still connected with a manual IPv4 address.
 Turn that off, and reconnect.
-The main wifi router should serve you a new IP with DHCP.
+You should be served a new IP with DHCP (likely from the NH4V).
 9. You should now be able to:
    - Ping the NF4V router
-   - Ping the main router from the NF4V router, and access its admin page
+   - Ping the primary router from the NF4V router, and access its admin page
-   - Ping the NF4V router from the main router, and access its admin page
+   - Ping the NF4V router from the primary router, and access its admin page
    - Ping other devices on your network
    - Ping the outside world
-10. The final step is to change the NF4V wifi network name to be the same as your main wifi network name.
+10. The final step is to change the NF4V wifi network name/SSID to be the same as your primary wifi network name/SSID.

 ### What about setting up an ETH WAN connection using IP over Ethernet (IPoE)?